spolu/settle/site/content/posts/settle-introduction.md

 curl -L https://settle.network/install | sh && export PATH=$PATH:~/.settle
 ```

-... and read the command-line help with:
+... and register on the publicly accessible mint **m.settle.network**:
 ```
-settle help
+settle register
 ```

 All of the source code is also availabe at: https://github.com/spolu/settle

-*Value-exchange for humans and machines alike*
+*Value-exchange for humans and machines*

-Settle was born out of the idea of experimenting with what would be the
-simplest way to let machines and humans issue IOUs ("I owe you") and exchange
-them safely.
-Early on, I tinkered with tooling around Bitcoin (colored
-coins), Stellar, and Ethereum (simple asset contracts), but run into the exact
-same issues on each of these systems:

-- Even if you exchange IOUs, you have to pay transaction fees to maintain the
-blockchain backing each of these systems.
-So you really can't openly onboard
-users on whichever tool you create as you have to credit their account with
-some amount of BTC, XLM or ETH to get them started.
-This is a pretty tough
-barrier to entry, and as a direct consequence, you can't programmatically
-onboard machines at scale without a substantial costs.
+There are still barriers to enabling at scale and fluid transactions between
+machines (and humans).

+These transactions would require to come at very little or no fee which rules
+out fiat currencies (also why would a machine trust a nation-state backing?)
+but also most cryptocurrencies backed by a blockchan as maintaining the
+blockchain generally costs quite a lot on a per transaction basis (if only to
+prevent spam).

+Lightning networks resolve that issue at the transcation level, but one still
+has to get his hands on the underlying currency to set up channels, which
+creates a huge barrier to entry for machines.

-- micro-payments particularly relevant to machine to machine transactions are
+Also, and this is more likely a hunch, machine to machine transactions at scale
-also most of the time impractical because of these fees[0]

-This led me to the obvious realization that:
+won't happen on "global currencies".
+They'll transact in **KWH** of energy,
+**KB** of bandwidth and storage, **FLOPSH** of computing power, **APICALL**, or
+**KM** of drone delivery directly, in a decentralized way, without jumping
+through a shared, centrally trusted and therefore expensive currency (expensive
+in transaction fee, or expensive to setup, or expensive in regulation burden).

 *Currencies operate on a centralized trust graph.*

-This sentence is almost tautological but let's consider both fiat and crypto
+This sentence is almost tautological but let's consider both fiat and
-currencies:
+cryptocurrencies:

 Fiat currencies value is by definition backed by the government that issued it.
 Hence, by construction, the trust graph powering exchanges based on fiat